No products in the cart.

 I make myself keep going and push harder with goals, small goals, weekly goals, long term goals, etc.

-See also How I Work as a Dancer and Run the Biggest Dance Convention in South Africa
+See also How I Work as a Yogi, Author and Educator after 42 Years in Health and Fitness

 I’m at the point in my life where, when I’m not with my family or close friends, I am either training or recruiting.
 I really picture my battles and I don’t waste time with friends that don’t share the same goals in life.
 It’s hard to realize that distance yourself when you are in your early 20s but once I turned 30, the picture started to make sense.